uitmers/checkers/readme.md

-# Unity Game: 3D Checkers
+# 3D Checkers

+Game was maked with "3Ds Max" and "Unity3D".